 We had been living in Australia for 6 months when a good friend visited from the UK around Christmas 2013.
-Now this provided me with a good excuse to take a holiday to another part of Australia but it took some deciding where we should go.
+Now this provided me with an excellent excuse to take a holiday to another part of Australia but it took some deciding where to go.
 Suzi was visiting Australia for 7 weeks and apart from a trip to Sydney and the Blue Mountains was spending the majority of her time in Victoria.

 Australia is far too big and diverse to cover in one single trip and Suzi was sensible to not even try.
 In any event she was on holiday and the last thing she wanted to do was to spend her entire vacation flying around like a lunatic trying to tick all the boxes and see all the sights.

-So I set about trying to think of a destination which would show her different part of Australia and considered several possible destinations for a one week holiday Australia in January:
+So I set about trying to think of a destination which would show her a different part of Australia and considered several possible destinations for a one week holiday in January:

-- Tasmania – ruled out as we would need to hire a car and neither of us was confident enough
+- Tasmania – ruled out as we would need to hire a car and neither of us had the confidence

 - Uluru and Alice Springs – not enough to do apart from see the big red rock and probably a bit too hot

-- Kakadu – wet season so not ideal and far too many crocodiles
+- Kakadu – wet season so not ideal and anyway, far too many crocodiles

 - A beach somewhere on the east coast